Follow in the footsteps of one of literature’s giants and relive Hemingway’s great love affair with Spain and the Spanish people.

 Take a direct flight from San Sebastian to Madrid today (not included in trip price).

-Built at the direction of King Alfonso XIII in 1912, the Westin Palace (5*) was recently restored to its original splendor.
+Built at the direction of King Alfonso XIII in 1912, the Westin Palace was recently restored to its original splendor.
 Set near the Prado, notable museums, and historic monuments, it was ranked as the #1 hotel in Spain in Condé Nast Traveler’s 2008 Gold List.
 The magnificent building, highlighted by an enormous stained glass dome, has long been a center of Spanish society.
-Among the many amenities are meeting rooms, restaurants, and a newly renovated fitness center overlooking the city.
-The 468 guest rooms and spacious suites have been updated with all modern conveniences and are exquisitely decorated with antique furnishings and original mahogany and plaster details.
+Among the many amenities, restaurants, a newly renovated fitness center overlooking the city, and a well being center.
+Each of the beautiful guestrooms has been updated with all modern conveniences and is exquisitely decorated with antique furnishings and original mahogany and plaster details.

 Vanessa Oquendo ,